aimms/how-to/Articles/377/377-link-legend-colors.rst

 In this example there are three indices: ``i_a``, ``i_b`` and ``i_c``.
 There are also three legend widgets, corresponding to each of the indices, but only one of these three is visible.
+The menu in each widget let's you choose between the index / category used for coloring.

 #.
 Using legend A. With this legend we focus on the aspect ``A`` of the data for visual differentiation.